stfxecutables/model_variance/drafts/details.md

 Impact on accuracy distributions depends on the perturbation scheme (see figures directly below), but perturbation at the zeroth significant digit has the most dramatic / obvious effect.
-In general, he stronger the hparam perturbation (larger $p$), the wider the global accuracy distributions.
+In general, the stronger the hparam perturbation (larger $p$), the wider the global accuracy distributions.

 ![Accuracy distributions on Anneal data](anneal_accs__bigviolin.png).